Remi-Coulom/joedb/doc/source/concurrency.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``Readonly_File_Connection`` creates a connection to a read-only file.
-It allows concurrent writes to the file it is connecting to, but cannot push to it.
+It allows concurrent writes to the file it is connecting to, but cannot lock or push to it.

 ``Local_Connection``
 ^^^^^^^^^^^^^^^^^^^^